tivents/wordpress-plugin/src/readme.txt

 No visitor data is transmitted to TIVENTS.
 The products via API are only retrieved at the moment a page with one of the shortcodes is called up.

 == Changelog ==

+= 1.5.14 =
+ * load events for calendar by wordpress api to prevent caching problems

 = 1.5.13 =
  * decrease php version requirements